January 11, 2022 – June 5, 2022

 For Flores and Estrella, one of the joys of this community art project was meeting so many Tucsonans, getting a glimpse into their lives, and hearing their stories.
 Flores encouraged his models to bring props with them when they came to his studio– items which defined some aspect of who they are or what they love.
 Some brought small items like a skateboard, a briefcase, or gardening tools; others came with their motorcycle, a tuba, even a floor loom.

 By May of 2017, the couple had scanned over 300 Tucsonans, creating what they dubbed the Cultural Army of Tucson.
 That same year they began exhibiting the Cultural Army at galleries around Tucson, including The Mini Time Machine Museum of Miniatures at which it was the inaugural Community Corner Exhibition in 2017.

 Fast forward to 2021.
 Flores, like so many of us, was ready to get out of his home and back into the community.
 As he reflected on the past year and the ongoing pandemic, he began wondering how Tucsonans had weathered 2020.
 This thought spurred a desire to launch a second series of his Cultural Army, exploring the resiliency of his community.
 He announced the Army Man Project Vol. 2 in June 2021 and set to work scanning and capturing the likenesses of fellow Tucsonans.

 This series has even more personality than the last, due largely to advances in 3D printing technology since 2017.
 The process is faster now and less cumbersome.
 Flores and Estrella can scan community members in their own settings, rather than the studio– which allows for a more personal interaction with their models.
 The artists have also advanced their skill at touching up the figures once printed, achieving a higher level of detail than before in these 3.25" figures.

-Be a Part of the Cultural Army of Tucson
+Become a part of the Cultural Army of Tucson

 About the Community Corner